-Step 3: Now eliminate the cause - follow Process of Elimination:
+Step 3: Now eliminate the cause - follow How to Stop Metal Corrosion:

-To eliminate the cause of corrosion follow Process of Elimination supplied with SeaBis.
+To eliminate the cause of metal corrosion follow How to Stop Metal Corrosion supplied with SeaBis.
 Now anodes and coatings/platings will work as designed.
 Full training and diagnostic support included with SeaBis System.

-Glen Bishop: Peter is the first to admit he had very little electrical knowledge and communication via satellite was difficult.
-However we succeeded and eliminated all electrolysis and the causes.
+Glen Bishop: Peter is the first to admit he had very little electrical knowledge before we commenced and communication via satellite to a vessel at sea was difficult.
+However we succeeded and eliminated all metal corrosion - electrolysis and the causes.

 I have a live on board steel hull yacht with very expensive electrolysis.
 The SeaBis alarms Critical on battery negative.

 Glen Bishop: Disconnect battery negative from the hull and run direct to battery negative, until SeaBis indicates Normal.
 I am glad you are using SeaBis, not a multimeter.
 The cause of electrolysis is electrical current and multi-meters cannot measure it.
 They will only confuse you.